 "Where's the team in charge of that region?"
 Mami demanded, eyes fierce, turning her head to look at Kyubey even though there was no expression to see.

 Unfortunately, harvesting resources have been stretched rather thin recently.
 Given the lack of human presence in that area, it is not covered well.
 The regular daytime patrol is currently at a considerable distance.
-Even if I used the other incubators as relays, they would not arrive for quite some time.
+Even if you contacted them, they would not arrive for quite some time.

 However, we have contingency plans for this.

 "The rapid response team," Mami ordered.
 "Get them mobilized.
 The local base must be right there in the church.
 It shouldn't take them too long."